Why shouldn’t long-term investors buy stock index funds?

 Index funds might be cheaper, but they still cost about as much as a nice car over time.
 Would you prefer to have this car in your own garage or in the garage of your index fund manager?

 Second: Index funds have worse returns.
-You might not be aware of the fact that the stocks in an index funds are weighted.
+You might not be aware of the fact that the stocks in an index fund are weighted.
 That means that if the price of a stock goes up, it receives a bigger share on the index fund.
 In other words, you will hold a larger number of expensive stocks than cheap stocks.
 This will eat up a part of your returns.

 Third: Index funds carry risks.
 If you invest your money in an index fund, you don’t own the actual stocks, but rather a financial product.
 This is called counterparty risk.